-American Airlines will launch 3x weekly year-round flights between Dallas and Tel Aviv as of September 9, 2020.
+American Airlines will launch 3x weekly year-round flights between Dallas and Tel Aviv as of September 9, 2020 (update: American will operate the route daily in winter 2020).
 The airline will use a Boeing 787-9 for the route, as the flight will cover a distance of nearly 7,000 miles, making it one of American’s longest routes.

 Unfortunately this route is still over a year from launching, so we’ll have to wait quite a while, as they’re launching it after next year’s summer season.